 There are said to be thousands of types of vinegar in the world.
 There is a saying, “Where there is alcohol, there is vinegar,” and fermenting any sake turns it into vinegar.
 In other words, there is potentially the same number of types of vinegar as types of alcohol, which is a massive number.

-Here, I would like to introduce the types of vinegar according to the regulations of the Japanese Agricultural Standard (JAS), and explain the knowledge that you should acquire after that.
-The second half of this article describes vinegar as the most important seasoning for Edo-style sushi, which drastically changes the flavor of the sushi drastically as part of the shari, pickled ingredients, etc. This is your opportunity to gain a deeper understanding of vinegar, with a focus on the vinegar used by sushi restaurants.
+Here, we would like to introduce the types of vinegar according to the regulations of the Japanese Agricultural Standard (JAS), and explain the knowledge that you should acquire after that.
+The second half of this article describes vinegar as the most important seasoning for Edomae sushi, which drastically changes the flavor of the sushi drastically as part of the shari, pickled ingredients, etc. This is your opportunity to gain a deeper understanding of vinegar, with a focus on the vinegar used by sushi restaurants.

 According to JAS regulations, vinegar is divided into two categories known as “brewed vinegar” and “synthetic vinegar.”
 Brewed vinegar is made by first performing alcohol fermentation on a carbohydrate or starch, and then following with acetic acid fermentation.
 Synthetic vinegar is made by diluting glacial acetic acid made from petroleum and limestone, and adding several food additives such as glutamic acid, succinic acid, and artificial sweeteners.
 It was used in times of severe food shortages, and it’s very hard to find nowadays.